nbari/zunzuncito/README.md

 > Documentation : [docs.zunzun.io](http://docs.zunzun.io)

 ### What & Why ZunZuncito
-ZunZuncito is a [python](http://python.org/) module that allows to create and maintain [REST](http://en.wikipedia.org/wiki/REST) API's with out hassle.
+ZunZuncito is a [python](http://python.org/) module that allows to create and maintain [REST](http://en.wikipedia.org/wiki/REST) API's without hassle.

 The simplicity for sketching and debugging helps to develop very fast, versioning is inherit by default, which allow to serve and maintain existing applications, while working in new releases without need to create separate instances, all the applications are WSGI [PEP 333](http://www.python.org/dev/peps/pep-0333/) compliant, allowing to migrate existing code to more robust frameworks, without need to modify existing code.